jschpp/jschpp.github.io/_posts/2015-12-05-gatling-jekyll-centos.md

 * * *

 # Intro
 I wanted to try blogging again.
 So I checked for software I could use.
 I absolutely hate Wordpress and Co because it's simply to much stuff for just posting a random article or two.
 While searching for a simple blogging software I looked at one of my favorite blogs namely [fefes blog][fefe].
-He is using a non disclosed C program to format his Blog and then publishes it with his own brand of web server.
+He is using a <del>non disclosed</del> C program to format his Blog and then publishes it with his own brand of web server. **EDIT:** Source Code for fefes blog can be found [here][fefesource].

 In my search for a *simple* blog software I found [Jekyll][jekyll].
 I liked it because it generates static files which can be hosted by about anything and is highly customizable without messing around with this dreadful php stuff.